Linda Gordon – Vice Commodore is our first SLTWYC Member Spotlight. Who is this fabulous woman who has and continues to do so much for our Yacht Club?

 Linda and Gary were members in the OxBow Yacht Club in the Delta from 1991 until it recently disbanded.
 Gary & she are both Past Commodores of Yacht Clubs, and are also active in The International Order of the Blue Gavel.
 This is an organization of Past Commodores, in which Linda manages their Ship’s Store.

-In 2010, Linda and Gary joined the South Lake Tahoe Yacht and soon became active members.
+In 2010, Linda and Gary joined the South Lake Tahoe Yacht Club and soon became active members.
 Starting in 2012, they became the Delegates to PICYA, the Pacific Inter-Club Yachting Association.
 Linda serves on the Scholarship Committee & the Opening Day on the Bay Committee for PICYA.

-In 2018, while Linda was Commodore of SLTWYC & David Young was Commodore of Windjammers, we managed to start working on joining the two clubs.
+In 2018, while Linda was Commodore of SLTWYC & David Young was Commodore of Windjammers, they managed to start working on joining the two clubs.
 Once completed, she became the Vice Commodore, and as she says, she is “much better at putting on parties than dealing with sailing issues.”

 Linda has been awarded several awards and recognitions: